DoMessWithProfile/reader-23/README.md

 -----

 This application is built using Electron to make use of its desktop application capabilities.
 It also utilises system level APIs for screen capturing and OCR processing (for non-plaintext inputs).
 This tech stack allows for lightweight architecture, prioritising speed and efficient development of future features.

+The pixelated graphic aesthetic was designed by me and drawn using Aseprite art software